-Fee Free Scholarships
+Fee-Free Scholarships

 Deferral, Withdrawal or Transfer of Training

-The information regarding the Unique Student Identifier is from the website below:
+Information regarding the Unique Student Identifier (USI) is derived from www.usi.gov.au/.

-https://www.usi.gov.au/

-Please note: The Smart and Skilled Policies and Guidelines and relevant legislation is subject to change.
+Please note: Smart and Skilled Program policies and guidelines and other relevant legislation are subject to change.
 Please contact an ARC Training representative to check regarding the relevant fees payable for the course and your individual circumstances.

-ARC Training Student Handbook for Smart and Skilled
+CONTENTS